Enabling Robust Exoplanet Atmospheric Retrievals with Gaussian Processes: Conclusions and Discussion

 \subsection{Choice of Hyperparameter Models and Priors}

 Selecting an appropriate GP kernel can be challenging, particularly when the nature of the correlated noise is not well understood \textit{a priori}.
-Ideally, the kernel should approximate the physical processes that give rise to the residual structure in the data.
+Ideally, the kernel should approximate the physical processes that give rise to the residual structure in the noise.
 For instance, time-series observations of stellar variability have been modeled using damped harmonic oscillator kernels \citep{foreman-mackey_fast_2017, pereira_gaussian_2019}, while similar oscillatory kernels have been employed to mitigate stellar effects in transit light curves \citep[e.g.,][]{radica_muted_2024, coulombe_highly_2025}.
-In the context of exoplanet light curve fitting, both global RBF and Matérn-3/2 kernels have been used to capture systematic correlations between adjacent observations \citep[e.g.,][]{gibson_gaussian_2012, evans_uniform_2015, fortune_how_2024}.
+In the context of exoplanet light curve fitting, both global SE and Matérn-3/2 kernels have been used to capture systematic correlations between adjacent observations \citep[e.g.,][]{gibson_gaussian_2012, evans_uniform_2015, fortune_how_2024}.
 Likewise, \citet{czekala_constructing_2015} applied both global and local Matérn-3/2 kernels in wavelength space to fit stellar spectral models to observed data.

-We adopt a radial basis function (RBF) kernel for both the global and local components.
+We adopt a squared exponential (SE) kernel for both the global and local kernels.
 This choice is motivated by its simplicity and its ability to approximate smooth, correlated structures in the data.
 For the global kernel, the width of the NIRISS point spread function (PSF) implies that adjacent wavelength bins are correlated in a way that decays with inter-pixel distance \citep{albert_near_2023}, consistent with the type of behavior modeled using Matérn-3/2 kernels in stellar spectra \citep{czekala_constructing_2015}.
+In the local case, the chosen structure of the kernel makes it ideal for marginalizing over effects in the spectrum that follow a pseudo-Gaussian shape, such as features from absorbers not accounted for within the model or contaminating stellar features.
+However, this choice of kernel will likely be unable to account for higher order effects, such as three-dimensional effects for tidally locked planets \citep[e.g.,][]{blecic_implications_2017, caldas_effects_2019}.